Picture a day with zero backlog in your legal department.

 Evaluating and selecting the right legal technology solutions can be a time-consuming and complex process.
 To streamline this, you should establish a dedicated team responsible for researching, evaluating, and recommending technology vendors.

-This team should comprise individuals with a mix of legal, technical, and procurement expertise to ensure a comprehensive assessment of each vendor's offerings.
+This team should comprise individuals with the skills and a mix of legal, technical, and procurement expertise to ensure a comprehensive assessment of each vendor's offerings.

 The team's primary responsibilities should include: